ROOTBABU/rootbabu.github.io/docs/assets/markdown/basics/data-locations.md

 The localVariables function is a pure function that returns four local variables of different types: a `uint` (unsigned integer), a `bool` (boolean), an `address`, and a `bytes2` (fixed size byte array with length 2).
 All local variables are value type so we can not be specified data location annotation.
 All will be stored at memory lcation.

 The update function is a public function that accepts four input arguments and assigns them to the public variables `num`, `flag`, `myAddress`, and `fixedByte`, respectively.
-All value type arguments, we can not specifiy annotation and all will be stored at calldata data location.
+All value type arguments, we can not specify annotation and all will be stored at calldata data location.

-## Refrence types Data location
+## Reference types Data location

-We can not specifiy `data location annotation` with value type variable. `Data location annotation` can only be specified for `array`, `struct` or `mapping` types only inside the function or local variables and arguments.
+We can not specify `data location annotation` with value type variable. `Data location annotation` can only be specified for `array`, `struct` or `mapping` types only inside the function or local variables and arguments.
 Must be require in function.

 There are three possible values for the `data location annotation`: `memory`, `storage`, and `calldata`.
 These values determine where the data is stored and how it can be accessed.